Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online

 \subsection{Uneven Distribution of the Sampled Universe}

-When we sample from a set of elements distributed over processors connected by a network, we may not want to load balance.
-Rather, we want to use the \emph{owner computes} paradigm -- each processor computes those samples that stem from its local subset of elements. \footnote{In a hybrid setting, where several shared memory machines are connected by a network, we could still apply load balancing on each shared memory machine.} In this situation, each processor $i$ initially only knows its local number of elements $L_i$.
+When we sample from a set of elements distributed over PEs connected by a network, we may not want to load balance.
+Rather, we want to use the \emph{owner computes} paradigm -- each PE computes those samples that stem from its local subset of elements. \footnote{In a hybrid setting, where several shared memory machines are connected by a network, we could still apply load balancing on each shared memory machine.} In this situation, each PE $i$ initially only knows its local number of elements $L_i$.